entropitor/guest-lecture-ts/00 ~ Intro.md

-This is a guest lecture
+This is a guest lecture for CPL